 In general, the measurement was reasonable but not of the quality needed for extraction of modal parameters.
 Upon review of the data, very obvious "background" effects could be seen within the measured data.
 This "noise" on the data basically reduced the accuracy of the measured frequency response functions.
 The main cause of the noise was due to the normal plant activities that were occurring while the impact tests were being performed.
 Basically, the instrumentation was sensitive enough that persons walking on the structure were clearly seen in the measurements.
-These effects were small compared to larger "noise" effects such as the construction crew dropping chain hoists and other related equipment and miscellaneous construction operations.
+These effects were small compared to larger "noise" effects such as the construction crew dropping chain hoists and other related equipment.

 The solution to the measurement quality problem was very simple.
 There could be no activity in the telescope dome during the time when impact measurements were being made.
 The only way that this could be achieved was to send the construction crew to lunch and lock the doors while these sensitive impact measurements were made.
-(Since meals on this remote mountain top were surprisingly quite good, there was no problem convincing the construction crew to partake in an extended lunch break!)